 - Ensure your treats are fully cooled before beginning to assemble your towers.

 - Optional: Pre-chill your prepped stars.
-This is optional, but will accelerate the setting of your “glue” and ornaments to reduce the risk of running.
+This will accelerate the setting of your “glue” and ornaments to reduce the risk of running.

 Assembling the DIY Stacked Star Christmas Treat Christmas Tree Towers: